ICME2022/CTNet/README.md

 iii.Add the information to ops/dataset_configs.py

 # Prerequisites
-The code is built with following libraries:
+The code or our STTNet is built with following libraries:

  · Python 3.6 or higher